 Boateng saw an opportunity in the marketplace and has committed himself to educating immigrants, minorities, and low-income individuals about the importance of investing and building wealth as well as cultivating an understanding among these groups of people as to how they can achieve financial liberty.

-Recently, he launched his next project – a generational wealth challenge.
-For just $5 a day in 2020, Boateng will mentor program participants on how best to invest their money for the duration of the year.
-The program is gaining traction; over Thanksgiving weekend he had 110 individuals commit to the challenge.
-To date, he has upwards of 150 people signed up with the ultimate goal of reaching 200 participants by the end of December.
+Recently, he launched his next project – a generational wealth program.
+For just $5 a day, Boateng will mentor program participants on how best to invest their money for the duration of the year.

 “People think that you need thousands of dollars to build wealth.
 I want to be the person who gives honest and genuine financial information and to help them understand that no, you don’t need thousands of dollars.
 You just need to start and you can start with $5,” he says.